The best shows to see in the West End this Easter Sunday

 Nominated for five Olivier Awards including best new musical, join Henry VIII’s six wives on stage at Six, where Tudor history and contemporary musical theatre is smashed into one.
 At the start of the show, you’ll be greeted by all six wives, later sharing their lives with the monarch.
-In a rousing production that’s sure to get you on your feet, hear the wives tell their stories through catchy original songs fused with the sounds of female popstars at Six this Easter.
+In a rousing production that’s sure to get you on your feet, hear the wives tell their stories through catchy original songs fused with the sounds of female popstars at Six this Easter Sunday.

 The Play That Goes Wrong